 Calculating functional diversity, species richness and proportional abundance of exotics

-Functional richness (FRic) and functional divergence (FDiv) are complementary metrics of functional trait diversity, which together, describe the range and distribution of trait values in a community (Villéger, Mason & Mouillot 2008).
+Functional richness (FRic) and functional divergence (FDiv) are complementary metrics of functional trait diversity, which together describe the range and distribution of trait values in a community (Villéger, Mason & Mouillot 2008).
 Functional evenness is also included in the framework introduced by Villéger et al. (2008) but has since shown limited ability to describe change in functional compositon across environmental gradients (Pavoine & Bonsall 2011; Mason et al. 2012).
 FRic represents the volume of the convex hull of trait values in a given community while FDiv provides information about the abundance distribution of trait values across this range.

 We calculated functional richness and abundance-weighted functional dispersion (FDis) of vegetation communities at each site, using the FD package for R (Laliberté & Legendre 2010).
 Gower’s method, which scales traits by their range, was used to generate the required dissimilarity matrix, and Cailliez’s correction was applied to render the matrix euclidean.
 We transformed FRic and FDis into standardised effect sizes (SES): SES = (obs – nullExp) / sd(nullExp), where obs is the observed functional diversity value and nullExp and sd(nullExp) are the mean and standard deviation of the expected functional diversity in 999 randomized communities (Gotelli & Rohde 2002).
 The null model for comparison with FRic was generated using the trial-swap algorithm (Miklós & Podani 2004) in the picante package (Kembel et al. 2010) to remove dependence on species richness.
 The null model for comparison with FDis was generated by randomizing abundances among species but within plots (using the resamp.2s function in spacodiR) (Eastman, Paine & Hardy 2011), to generate a metric of pure functional divergence.
 The resulting indices, FRic.SES and FDis.SES, have greater power to detect community assembly processes than their unstandardized counterparts (Mason et al. 2013).